MyGodIsHe/tg-channel-watcher/README.md

 ## Getting started

-After you have cloned the repository, run the command `pip3 install -r requirements.txt` to install all the required dependencies.
+After you have cloned the repository, run the command `pip3 install -Ur requirements.txt` to install all the required dependencies.
 You may want to use a [virtual environment](http://bit.ly/1fhx5mq) for that.